 - Walk along the dam.

-- Panoramic views of Lake Mead, the Colorado River and the Mike O’Callaghan-Pat Tillman Memorial Bridge.
+- Enjoy panoramic views of Lake Mead, the Colorado River, and the Mike O’Callaghan-Pat Tillman Memorial Bridge.

 - Stand in two states at the same time — Arizona and Nevada.